 Sports and recreation are an essential part of St. George’s University and campus life.
 Students take full advantage of the tropical climate, participating in outdoor activities such as snorkeling, swimming, and scuba diving in their free time.
 In addition, the Athletics, Sports, and Recreational Department has created a healthy atmosphere for students to exercise their minds and bodies.

-Located on the second floor of the Andrew J. Belford Centre, SGU’s multi-purpose gym and fitness center houses weight-training and cardio equipment, space for classes such as spinning and yoga, and locker rooms, all with a view of the crystal-clear Caribbean Sea.
+Located on the first floor of the Andrew J. Belford Centre, SGU’s multi-purpose Fitness & Wellness Center houses weight-training and cardio equipment, space for fitness classes such as spinning and yoga and locker rooms.

 The facility is open to all current students, staff, and faculty.
-To enter, gym users must present their SGU ID to access the facility and keep their ID with them at all times.
+To enter, gym users must scan their SGU ID to access the facility and keep their ID with them at all times.

 The staff at the Gym is assisted by work-study students during the early and late shifts, as well as on weekends.
 All staff members are easily identified by their SGU Athletic Staff T-shirts if you are in need of assistance.